-In 1986, Congress enacted IRC §3121(u)(2).
-This provision states that wages paid to any instrumentality employee hired after March 31, 1986, and not covered under a Section 218 Agreement, are subject to the Medicare of FICA taxes. \$3121(b)(7)(E) provides that the term "employment" (for purposes of FICA) includes service under an agreement entered into pursuant to Section 218 of the Social Security Act.
-In other words, effective March 31, 1986, an IRC \$501(c)(3) organization became required to pay the Medicare portion of FICA taxes for employees hired after that date, if the organization was an instrumentality of the state.
+In 1986 Congress enacted IRC section 3121(u)(2), stating that wages paid to any instrumentality employee hired after March 31, 1986, and not covered under a section 218 agreement, are subject to the Medicare portion of FICA taxes.
+IRC section 3121(b)(7)(E) provides that the term "employment" (for purposes of FICA) includes service under an agreement entered into under section 218 of the Social Security Act.
+In other words, effective March 31, 1986, IRC section 501(c)(3) organizations were required to pay the Medicare portion of FICA taxes for employees hired after that date, if the organization was an instrumentality of the state.

-In 1987, state governments were relieved from the obligation to collect Social Security contributions from government entities, along with liability for verifying and depositing the amounts owed.
+In 1987 state governments were relieved from the obligation to collect Social Security contributions from government entities, along with the liability for verifying and depositing the amounts owed.
 Thereafter, the IRS became responsible for ensuring that state and local governmental employers filed returns and paid the appropriate Social Security taxes.
-As such, FICA payments previously reported to the state Social Security administrator pursuant to a Section 218 Agreement were now reportable to the IRS.
+FICA payments previously reported to the state Social Security administrator under a section 218 agreement were now reportable to the IRS.
 That made the IRS the collection agent for all FICA taxes.

-Even then, though, the situation was not static-more changes were in store.
-In 1991, Congress amended the law to provide that wages of any instrumentality employee, not covered under a Section 218 Agreement, and who were not members of a state retirement system, were subject to the Social Security portion of the FICA tax.6 As stated above, a "political subdivision" includes an instrumentality of the state.7
+Even then, more changes were in store.
+In 1991 Congress amended the law to provide that wages of any instrumentality employee not covered under a section 218 agreement, and not a member of a state retirement system were subject to the Social Security portion of the FICA tax.5 As stated above, a political subdivision includes an instrumentality of the state.6